sc-ventures/cloudbreak-documentation/docs/index.md

 1. Meet the prerequisites
 1. Launch Cloudbreak
 1. Create Cloudbreak credential
-1. Define templates or use defaults
+1. Define infrastructure templates or use defaults
 1. Define cluster blueprints or use defaults
 1. Create clusters
 1. Manage and monitor clusters